learningOrchestra/docs/docs/projection-api.md

         "Cabin",
         "Embarked"
     ],
-    "filename": "titanic_training_projection",
+    "datasetName": "titanicTrainingProjection",
-    "parent_filename": "titanic_training",
+    "parentDatasetName": "titanicTraining",
     "finished": true,
     "type": "projection",
-    "time_created": "2020-07-28T22:16:10-00:00",
+    "timeCreated": "2020-07-28T22:16:10-00:00",
     "url": "https://filebin.net/rpfdy8clm5984a4c/titanic_training.csv?t=gcnjz1yo"
 }
 ```

 * `fields` - Names of the columns in the file
-* `parent_filename` - The `filename` used to make the projection dataset, from which the current dataset is derived.
+* `parentFatasetName` - The `datasetName` used to make the projection dataset, from which the current dataset is derived.
-* `filename` - Name of the file
+* `datasetName` - Name of the file
 * `finished` - Flag used to indicate if asynchronous processing from file downloader is finished
 * `type` - The type of file
-* `time_created` - Time of creation
+* `timeCreated` - Time of creation
 * `url` - URL used to download the file

 ## Delete a projection dataset

-`DELETE CLUSTER_IP/api/learningOrchestra/v1/transform/projection/<filename>`
+`DELETE CLUSTER_IP/api/learningOrchestra/v1/transform/projection/<datasetName>`

-Request of type `DELETE`, passing the `filename` field of an projection dataset in the request parameters, deleting the dataset.
+Request of type `DELETE`, passing the `datasetName` field of an projection dataset in the request parameters, deleting the dataset.